-medical workers on the ground has remained needs. constant.
+However, the bravery and commitment of medical workers on the ground has remained constant.
 They have continued to risk their lives to save others.
-They are a source of inspiration I would like to extend my warmest thanks to in a grim reality.
+They are a source of inspiration in a grim reality.
 They are the true heroes.

-Looking forward, we have come to realize that the years.
-We are forever grateful. there are immense challenges that lie ahead as we pledge to help rebuild Syria's decimated health infrastructure and ensure no one is left untreated.
+Looking forward, we have come to realize that there are immense challenges that lie ahead as we pledge to help rebuild Syria's decimated health infrastructure and ensure no one is left untreated.
 We will expand our medical relief programs and operations on the ground to meet growing medical needs while investing in medical education and research.
 We will continue to be the voice of the voiceless and advocate for the protection of medical personnel and their patients.

-SAMS is proud to represent over 1,500 members across the United States who have been an integral part of our community that strives to succeed where the international community our members, donors, and volunteers for their unconditional trust and support throughout

-However, the bravery and commitment of has fallen short of meeting Syria's humanitarian
+SAMS is proud to represent over 1,500 members across the United States who have been an integral part of our community that strives to succeed where the international community has fallen short of meeting Syria's humanitarian needs.